peerigon/access-control-testing/README.md

 Currently, only one resource per operation can be defined.
 The tool does not support multiple resources in a single route (e.g., `/groups/:groupId/members/:memberId`).
 Simple routes like `/members/:memberId` are fully supported.

-Also, the tool only supports APIs communicating via JSON.
+The tool only supports APIs communicating via JSON.
 XML or other formats are not yet supported.

+Combining multiple Security Schemes for authentication is not supported.
+While OpenAPI allows defining multiple Security Schemes with an OR-relationship, the tool always selects only the first defined Security Scheme and does not use others as fallback.

 ---